 Recovery & Results

-Breast augmentation is an outpatient procedure performed under general anesthesia, so you will need someone to drive you home.
-Preparing your home before surgery will help make the recovery more comfortable.
 Most patients may return to work 5 to 7 days following surgery.
 Strenuous activities may be restricted for several weeks.
 Dr. Olson may prescribe pain medication for the first week and muscle relaxants to aid recovery.
 After 5 days, many patients are comfortable with only ibuprofen or acetaminophen.
-Final results emerge over the course of 3 to 4 months as swelling subsides and the implants "settle" into a natural shape and position.
+Final results develop over the course of 3 to 4 months as swelling subsides and the implants "settle" into a natural shape and position.

 For more information on breast augmentation by Dr. Olson, visit our Breast Augmentation FAQ page.